Some favorite Hawaiian FruitsPosted on: 06/30/2022

 Kauai isn’t called “The Garden Island” for nothing.
 Its warm temperatures, nightly rainfall, and sun-filled days all work together to produce some of the juiciest and sweetest fruit imaginable.
-When in Hawaii, here are some fruits to look out for at the local farmers markets and grocery stores:
+Here are some Hawaiian fruits to look out for at the local farmers markets and grocery stores:

 Mango – Summer in Hawaii means one thing: Mango season.
 There are several different varieties grown in Hawaii, the most well known being the common, haden and rapoza mango.
 Mango is called the “King of Fruits,” is full of nutrients that provide many health benefits, it’s often forgotten how healthy it is when it tastes so good.
 Kamaaina (locals) know that mango can be enjoyed many different ways, from pickled mango to tree ripened and juicy.
 Diced up mango salsa is a true compliment to fresh fish tacos.
 Dried, dehydrated mango make a delicious and hearty snack.

 Lychee – Brilliant bursts of bright red berry-like fruit, hanging in clusters among the green leaves of a tree, are a sign that Lychee season is beginning.
 Lychee, pronounced lie-chee, originated in Asia and was introduced to Hawaii in the late 1800’s.
 Peak season for lychee is from May through August.
 Lychee has a hard skin that must be peeled away to reveal the white fleshy meat of the lychee.
 These little pieces of heaven require growth in places that get a lot of rain.
 Each succulent bite may cause fruit juice to get all over your mouth, hands and possibly clothing.
 Trust us, it’s worth it!